beekbin/SimpleNN/README.md

 # Achieve 98% correctness on MNIST
 Here is to describe how to use this simple framework to build a neural network, and how to train it on `MNIST` dataset to achieve 98% correctness.

-Even though the network is simple, and the number is not [impressive at all](mnist), it is still interesting to apply the commonly mentioned optimization skills to practice.
+Even though the network is simple, and the number is not [impressive at all](mnist), it is still interesting to practice the common optimization skills to train a neural network.

 ## Nerual Network structure